 Imagine growing up thinking that an animal bleeding to death without aid or care on the side of the road after being hit by a car is just a fact of life.
 That there’s nothing you can do about it.
-If you’ve spent most your life thinking animal suffering is just how it is, and that there’s nothing you can do to help, it’s human nature to eventually become desensitized, often to the point of not even noticing the presence of a suffering animal even when she’s right in front of you.
+If you’ve spent eWallet cash out options most your life thinking animal suffering is just how it is, and that there’s nothing you can do to help, it’s human nature to eventually become desensitized, often to the point of not even noticing the presence of a suffering animal even when she’s right in front of you.

 How can we ever hope for attention to be given to animals suffering in factory farms and laboratories if the needs of animals right outside our homes are ignored?

-Time and time again people calling in on our emergency helpline to report a suffering animal share that it was only after they had our help-line number saved in their mobile phone that they began seeing animals in distress.
+Time and time again people calling our emergency helpline to report a suffering animal share that it was only after they had our help-line number saved in their mobile phone that they began seeing animals in distress.

 The impact that knowing there is a number you can call and trained people who want to help on a community is nothing short of phenomenal.
 Where before an animal crying out in pain was likely to be ignored, she now has one, two, maybe a whole group of people standing by her waiting for Animal Aid’s ambulance to arrive.
 After she’s been rescued people are calling back to hear if she’s doing better, and when will she be returned.
 Many are even going to visit her while she’s at Animal Aid, where after meeting her they get a tour of the shelter and enjoy the sanctuary.

 We give presentations in schools, religious and community groups, do leafleting in malls and public places to first and foremost ensure that the maximum number of people in Udaipur city have our number and know that we are waiting for them to call to save an animal’s life.

 Usually, when someone calls us once, they call us again for another animal in need, and their involvement in animal protection increases manifold.